 President, Academic shall assume the duties of the President until a by-election, if deemed necessary by the Executive, is held.
 If no by-election is held, the Vice-President, Academic will remain President until the end of the term.

-1.11 In the event that any of the other positions on the Executive Committee becomes
+12.11 In the event that any of the other positions on the Executive Committee becomes

+vacant, the remaining members of the Executive Committee shall select a replacement from its members until a by-election, if deemed necessary, is held.

+12.12 In the event that the Arts & Science Representative to SSMU position becomes

 vacant, the remaining members of the Executive Committee shall select a replacement from its members until a by-election, if deemed necessary, is held.

 Part III – Elections and Referenda